PeterSYoo/PeterSYoo/README.md

 Hi! 👋🏼 , my name is Peter Yoo and I reside in sunny Los Angeles.
 I'm transitioning careers from Art ➡️ Tech.
+I am always open to feedback on any of my projects and I want to learn as much as possible.
+Feel free to contact me anytime @ [trustintofu@gmail.com](trustintofu@gmail.com).

 ## About Me
 - Studying at General Assembly's Software Engineering Immersive